 Professor of Epidemiology (Environmental Health Sciences)

-Brain Neoplasms; Epidemiology; Glioma; HIV Infections; Climate Change
+Brain Neoplasms; Epidemiology; Glioma; HIV Infections; Climate Change; Global Warming

 Dr. Dubrow serves as Faculty Director of the Climate Change and Health Initiative.
-During the Fall 2016 Term, he is teaching CDE 547a, Climate Change and Public Health.
-In the Spring 2017 Term he will teach EPH 555a, Practicum in Climate Change, Sustainability, and Public Health.
+During the Fall 2017 Term, he is teaching EHS 547a, Climate Change and Public Health.
+In the Spring 2018 Term he will teach EPH 555a, Practicum in Climate Change, Sustainability, and Public Health.
 Dr. Dubrow is interested in health co-benefits of climate change mitigation and in utilizing public health science to support legislative, litigative, regulatory, executive, community, and other efforts to mitigate or...

 Social Entrepreneurship; Health and Innovation

 Dr. Martin Klein is Executive Director of the Yale Climate Change and Health Initiative and Senior Advisor to the dean of the Yale School of Public Health.
 He is also the founder and director of InnovateHealth Yale, a program in social impact and entrepreneurship.

 Professor of Epidemiology (Microbial Diseases)